Hemanthpothu/WebsiteFrontEndDevelopment/README.md

-3.Designs
+3.Designs - Wireframes

-Initial first designs

-Final Designs

-3a) - Feature Designs
+3a) - Designs Features

 Multiple Page Site - The site is made up of multiple pages which means that the the site takes the user to a series of pages when they click on differnt links to browse.